conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

         // for multiple rendering
 ```

-Just a note here, the helper function we wrong recreates the same texture on each interaction of the loop.
+Just a note here, the helper function we wrote recreates the same texture on each iteration of the loop.
 This won't affect our example but if your game got complicated this could be quite inefficient.

 ![simple game windows from SDL with a cube that moves and text render from a texture using SDL_ttf and TTF](https://lh6.googleusercontent.com/nVXX3IaNu8kWxS4BF376QvikVQEjAAim6JJkCCFgXeaKL3mVBALylrBiyxCoUZ1opppG9AS2GDHWFXMO9-Xakbqnp3UBYu5DkjYmjm-b2HdN5s6S4fnHoaej3EoBnjzocS5U5X82pG8P2cTIpBxQIa8)